‘Huge slap in the face’: Queensland land tax set to increase in flood ravaged areas

 Resources Minister Scott Stewart told reporters historical flood data was taken into account when assessing the properties in October last year.

-“We have seen huge increases and spikes in the across Queensland, but remember, this is about valuing the land and not the property that sits on it,” he said.
+“We have seen huge increases and spikes in the market across Queensland, but remember, this is about valuing the land and not the property that sits on it,” he said.

 Mr Stewart said the council has the power to apply information to rates bills.